ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/be55e7c8-5585-42d1-9a4e-6d7cc70e42a2)

-Now I can access my application with `http://192.168.49.2:30080`.
-Ip is not changed, because lab is on localhost.
-But if It were cloud, I would be able to access service with public ip.
+Now I can access my application at `http://192.168.49.2:30080`.
+The IP has not changed because the lab is running locally.
+However, if it were in the cloud, I would be able to access the service using a public IP.

 ![image](https://github.com/user-attachments/assets/d3a372dc-6d80-4c11-afe4-4f2d69420810)